Muedi/autoTab/README.md

 This is different from _typical_ graph neural network problems, because the branch nodes (the pathways and processes) are not directly observed, but form hidden nodes or layers (including with skip connections) in the neural network.

 ### Workpackages
-- WP 1A: Build minimal running example of cancer-net (pytorch implementation of P-NET)
+- [x] WP 1A: Build minimal running example of cancer-net (pytorch implementation of P-NET)
-- WP 1B: Get P-NET Dataset
+- [x] WP 1B: Get P-NET Dataset
-- WP 2: Search for AutoML options, that provide single edge optimization
+- [] WP 2: Search for AutoML options, that provide single edge optimization

+Wp3 experiments with different architectures:
+- [x] PNET, but graph is randomized
+- [x] Fully connected net
+- [x] both with and without PNets
+- [] introduce spareseness by regularization (done but not finished)
+- [] Introduce spareseness by mask: [] random [] with hierarcical network.